enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/nodejs-express-api-request.md

 # Request

-- this Object respresents the http request
+- This Object respresents the http request
-- has properties for the request query string, parameters, body, HTTP headers, and so on
+- Has properties for the request query string, parameters, body, HTTP headers, and so on

 > req is instance of Request Object